eordanis/CSE687/README.md

 	 -temp 		<temp path>: 		This is the permitted temporary file location for MapReduce to utilize.

+	 -dll       <dll path>:         This is the directory path in which both MapDLL.dll & ReduceDLL.dll are located.

 Optional Arguments:

 	 -rut						    If this flag is present, tests will be run instead of application.